r-dbi/docker/README.md

 -   `Oracle`: developed by Oracle.
 -   `PostgreSQL`: developed by PostgreSQL Global Development Group, open-source.
 -   `SQLite`: developed by D. Richard Hipp, open-source, file-based, and designed to be embedded into applications.
+-   `DuckDB`: developed by the CWI Database Architectures group, open-source.

 ### R Images for testing purposes